hmasood21955/Lab-2/worksheet.md

 how old would he be today?
 Find out by running the `birthday` program on the appropriate inputs and enter your solution here.

+Dennis Ritchie, the creator of the C programming language, was born on September 9th, 1941.
+If he were still alive, he would be 82 years, 4 weeks, and 6 days old today based on the program's calculation.

 2. Bjarne Stroustrup, the creator of the C++ programming language, the object-oriented extension of C, was born on December 30th, 1950.
 How old is he today?

+Bjarne Stroustrup, the creator of the C++ programming language, was born on December 30th, 1950.
+As of the current date, he would be 72 years, 38 weeks, and 2 days old according to the program's calculation.

 3. Software testing often involves testing code with known